 Below the prompt pick list, you will see a few other options you may turn off for your event.
 These include:

 The next section in the default form editor, after selecting prompts, is the "Form Text" section.
-Simply put, you can add additional language / details to your registration form to improve the experience for the user:
+Simply put, you can add additional language / details to your registration form to improve the experience for the user.

-CONFIRMATION PAGE & EMAIL
+3) CONFIRMATION PAGE

 - Parking Passes: our system automatically generates parking passes for your event.
-The confirmation page editor will let you choose to display or not display those passes
+The confirmation page editor will let you choose to display or not display those passes to the registrant

 - QR Check-In Code: you can choose whether or not to include a link to the check-in code